maxfieldk/TE-Seq/README.md

   sort -k1,1V -k4,4n -k5,5n refseq.gff3 > refseq.sorted.gff3
   wget https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/hs1.chromAlias.txt
   chmod +x resources/programs/chromToUcsc
-  resources/programs/chromToUcsc -i refseq.sorted.gtf -a resources/genomes/hs1/hs1.chromAlias.tsv > refseq.sorted.ucsc.gtf
+  resources/programs/chromToUcsc -i refseq.sorted.gtf -a hs1.chromAlias.tsv > refseq.sorted.ucsc.gtf
-  resources/programs/chromToUcsc -i reference.fa -a resources/genomes/hs1/hs1.chromAlias.tsv > reference.ucsc.fa
+  resources/programs/chromToUcsc -i reference.fa -a hs1.chromAlias.tsv > reference.ucsc.fa
-  resources/programs/chromToUcsc -i refseq.sorted.gff3 -a resources/genomes/hs1/hs1.chromAlias.tsv > refseq.sorted.ucsc.gff3
+  resources/programs/chromToUcsc -i refseq.sorted.gff3 -a hs1.chromAlias.tsv > refseq.sorted.ucsc.gff3
   ```
-  I recommend you store these downloaded annotations in a directory one level above your project directory.
+  I recommend you store these downloaded annotations in a directory one level above your project directory (place genomes_files/ adjacent to the RTE/ directory).
 Don't store any large files in resources/ seeing as it is under git control (git does not like large files).
 Just ensure that the paths are nested within a singularity bound directory if using the containerized workflow (read on to the segment on "workflow/profile/default/config.yaml" below for more details).

 Create, in your project directory, the srna/rawdata directory structure, and move your fastqs there.
 Make sure the naming is consistent with the naming scheme set forth in the conf/project_config_srna.yaml, which uses sample_name from the conf/sample_table_srna.csv i.e.:
   ```